What’s the best e-commerce site search platform to help your retail business drive conversions?

 How personalization is handled with BloomReach

-A detailed side-by-side comparison of Endeca vs. BloomReach is provided below, which is based on criteria borrowed from RealDecoy’s E-commerce Search Platform Analysis for Retailers blog post.
+A detailed side-by-side comparison of Endeca vs. BloomReach is provided below.
+The comparison is based on criteria originally employed in RealDecoy’s E-commerce Search Platform Analysis for Retailers legacy blog post.

 Levers your own data to drive relevancy

 The degree to which the search platform is capable of levering data attributes to drive relevant search results

 The extent to which the search platform provides business users with the control they need to make updates and deliver timely, engaging campaigns

 The extent to which the search platform enables business users to cater content to different personas

 The speed with which the index can be rebuilt or updated